-Through the American Brilliant Period, crafters moved away from hand blowing blanks to glass blown into a mold, and eventually incorporated design elements in the blown mold as well.
+Through the American Brilliant Period, crafters moved away from hand blowing blanks to blown glass made with molds, and eventually incorporated design elements in the blown mold as well.
 The craftsmanship diminished somewhat as manufacturing processes evolved in this way.

 The way the items were polished also changed over time, going from hand finishing to a strong acid bath to eliminate sharp edges.
 This method worked, but lacked the same high quality finish when compared to the earlier handcrafted glass.

 The patterns changed too as corners were cut to save money and increase profits.
 In general, the decorations were less elaborate as time passed with less swirled cuts and precise points cut into the glass.

 Avid collectors look for pieces incorporating the most workmanship, which often had numerous hands touch each piece before they were deemed complete.
 And, as with most antiques and collectibles, older items with more handcrafting sell for a higher price in comparison to lesser quality pieces.

 Of course, some American Brilliant pieces that began with molded blanks still shine as brightly as older cut glass, so don't rule them out completely.
 Just remember to keep quality differences in mind before writing a hefty check.

 Some cut glass pieces can even be found with a signature, but be sure the marks are authentic.
 In an article formerly posted on the Collecting Channel (no longer online), cut glass collector Joyce Worley reported that signatures are rare on early wares, since many makers "often tried to pass their pieces off as more-expensive European glass."
 Genuine signed pieces were usually produced in the late 1800s through the end of the American Brilliant period around 1916.